ᛆᛚᚡᛁᛋ (Alvis)🔗

 Dedicated storage🔗

-In addition to the compute nodes listed above, together with phase II a fast ~0.6PB dedicate all-flash storage solution was installed in Alvis.
-The solution will be backed by ~7PB of bulk storage.
+In addition to the compute nodes listed above, a fast 740TB dedicate all-flash storage solution is available in Alvis.
+The solution is backed by ~7PB of bulk storage as a second tier.

 More details on the storage solution can be found on this page.